Why Did I Decide To Come To South Korea?

 Firstly, I suffered from a severe “job burnout”.
 I got so tired being a school administrator and a teacher at the same time.
 I desired to go back to full-time teaching.

-I started doing supervisory works in 1994 in a technical-vocational institution.
+I started doing supervisory works in 1994 at a technical-vocational institution.
 I resigned in 2002 then moved to another school, a Catholic tertiary institution, where I was offered a supervisory position – head of the Education program.
 From there I became a college dean in another school then principal in a basic education institution.
 From 1994 to early 2013 I was a school administrator and a teacher at the same time.

 It was that “job burnout” that got me seeking for a job opportunity overseas.
 Not that I wanted a greener pasture.
 I would be branded a hypocrite if I say I don’t need a higher pay.
 But I was really satisfied with the salary I was receiving at that time.
 It was good enough that it enabled me to buy a small parcel of land and had a house built.

 Of course I am happier and more satisfied with my monthly pay in this country.
-Who wouldn’t be.
+Who wouldn’t be?
 It’s roughly 75% higher than what my Pakistani employers paid me in the Philippines and with me having to work 60% less in terms of hours.
 That basic (K to 12) education school where I was Principal is owned by Pakistanis operating a vast network of schools (The City School) in Pakistan and some parts of Asia.

 At that time I felt that I was at the crossroads of my career.
 I have to admit that there was some kind of dissatisfaction within me.
 Burnout torched my soul and I was really unhappy.